My Kind of World: You Move Me

 Released in 2004, it swiftly climbed the dance and club charts following its release, though it has received no mainstream radio support.
-"You Move Me" achieved a #4 peak on the Billboard Hot Dance Music/Club Play chart in September.
+"You Move Me" achieved a #4 peak on the Billboard Hot Dance Music/Club Play chart in October.

 Voodoo

 The Maxi Single "Voodoo" was released in June 2005.
-It peaked at #13 on the Hot Dance Music/Club Play.
+It peaked at #13 on the Hot Dance Music/Club Play chart.

 Just Like That

 The third and final single lifted from "My Kind of World", "Just Like That", released in 2005, is as of February 2006 a Top Ten Dance Format Radio hit in America.
 "Just Like That" peaked at #6 on the Hot Dance Music/Club Play chart.